liu-qilong/liu-qilong.github.io/contents/blog/wsl-dev-env.md

 ## Git

-`git` is pre-installed in WSL as well as most UNIC-like OSs, but it may be a legacy version.
+`git` is pre-installed in WSL as well as most UNIX-like OSs, but it may be a legacy version.
 I prefer to update it first:

 ```
 sudo add-apt-repository ppa:git-core/ppa